 |Match 2 + Bonus Ball||£10||1 in 224|

 *The £100,000 top prize is shared equally if there is more than one Match 5 winner.
-The Wednesday jackpot differs from the Saturday jackpot in that it can never exceed 10% of proceeds.
+The jackpot is 10 percent of the total ticket sales and is capped at £100,000.
+If total sales are lower than £1 million, the jackpot will be lower.
 Overall odds of winning a prize are 1 in 108.

 From time to time, the Health Lottery will run special promotions for players.
 One such promotion was the ‘Hot Ticket’ event, in which players won prizes ranging from £2,000 up to £10,000 by matching the transaction reference number drawn.